sshchicago/admin/general/minutes/2021-04-28_genbod_minutes.md

   - no progress since last week
 - New drill press
   - Please wait on using it - certification incoming
-- Clean-up scheduled for may 23
+- Clean-up scheduled for May 23
 ## Back Yard (Jeff C)
 - 2 of 4 raised plots are up for grabs
 # Meetings, Events and Interest Groups